 Predictable and trusted privacy management must function within a complex, inter-connected set of networks, processes, systems, applications, devices, data, and associated governing policies.
 Such a privacy management capability is needed both in traditional computing, business process engineering, in cloud computing capability delivery environments and in emerging IoT environments.
 An effective privacy management capability must be able to instantiate the relationship between personal information (“PI”) and associated privacy policies.
 The PMRM supports this by producing a Privacy Management Analysis: mapping Policy to Privacy Controls to Services and Functions, which in turn are implemented via Mechanisms, both technical and procedural, .The Privacy Management Analysis becomes the input to the next iteration of the Use Case and informs other initiatives so that the privacy office and engineers are able to reuse the works from other applications of the PMRM to shorten their design cycles.

 The main types of Policy covered in this specification are expressed as classes of Privacy Controls: Inherited, Internal or Exported.
-The Privacy Controls must be expressed in sufficient granularity as to enable the design of Services consisting of Functions, instantiated through implementing Mechanisms throughout the lifecycle of the PI.
-Services must accommodate a changing mix of PI and policies, whether inherited or communicated to and from external Domains or imposed internally.
+The Privacy Controls must be expressed with sufficient granularity as to enable the design of Services consisting of Functions, instantiated through implementing Mechanisms throughout the lifecycle of the PI.
+Services must accommodate a changing mix of PI and policies, whether inherited or communicated to and from external Domains, or imposed internally.
 The PMRM methodology makes possible a detailed, structured analysis of the business or application environment, creating a custom Privacy Management Analysis (PMA) for the particular Use Case.

 Objectives